 ALMTech I (June 2016—July 2020).
 The inaugural 4-year project generated enormous momentum for objective carcase measurement by developing new technologies for measuring LMY and EQ.
 These technologies were developed to be robust, deployed pre- or post-chill, and capable of operating at the fastest chain speeds.
 On-farm, the cost of technology was a crucial consideration, given that farms generally do not achieve the same economies-of-scale as abattoirs.

-We collaborated with supply chains, resulting in direct implementation of technologies at the completion of experiments, with Dual Energy X-Ray Absorptiometry (DEXA) being a case-in-point (as below)
+We collaborated with supply chains, resulting in direct implementation of technologies at the completion of experiments, with Dual Energy X-Ray Absorptiometry (DEXA) being a case-in-point

 We integrated resulting data flow into existing industry data platforms, including Meat & Livestock Australia’s Livestock Data Link (LDL), as well as other proprietary feedback systems